-The Safe Haven Youth program at the Martin Branch of the Boys & Girls Clubs of Greater Tarrant County provides high quality afterschool and summer programming to youth ages 6-18 in the Polytechnic area.
-Programming is focused on three key outcomes: Academic Success, Healthy Lifestyles, and Character/Citizenship.
-The priority is the safety and well-being of all youth that are served every day, and ensuring that each member has an optimal Club experience.
+The Safe Haven Youth Program at Martin is a crime prevention program operated by the Boys and Girls Club of Greater Fort Worth that provides a safe environment for after school programming to Polytechnic-area at-risk youth between the ages of 6 and 18.
 Program staff provides quality enrichment programs in dedicated rooms at the Martin Boys & Girls Club site, including the education room, computer room, gym, social recreation area, art room, and teen room.
 Some of the services include alcohol/drug prevention programs, cultural enrichment activities, education enhancement activities and recreational activities.